Diocese of Altoona–Johnstown: 1800 to 1900

 In 1808, the Diocese of Philadelphia, covering the entire new State of Pennsylvania, was erected by Pope Pius VII from the territory of the Diocese of Baltimore.

 As the Catholic population grew in Pennsylvania in the 19th century, the Vatican erected the Diocese of Pittsburgh in 1843.
 The first Catholic church in Altoona, St. John the Evangelist, was dedicated in 1851.
-St Benedict in Carrolltown was consecrated in 1850.
+St. Benedict in Carrolltown was consecrated in 1850.
 Pope Pius IX erected the Diocese of Harrisburg in 1868.

 In 1899, in the face of rapid growth of the Catholic population of western Pennsylvania, Bishop Richard Phelan of Pittsburgh and Archbishop Patrick John Ryan of Philadelphia asked the Vatican to create a new diocese in the region.
 Two years later, the Vatican agreed to it.

 1900 to 1936

 The Diocese of Altoona was erected on May 30, 1901, by Pope Leo XIII, with counties taken from the Dioceses of Pittsburgh and Harrisburg.
 The pope named Monsignor Eugene A. Garvey from the Diocese of Scranton as the first bishop of the new diocese.

 In Garvey's first full year as bishop in 1902, the new diocese contained 59 priests, 44 parishes, 23 parochial schools with 6,000 students, and a Catholic population of 44,000.
 By his final year as bishop in 1920, there were 148 priests, 91 parishes, 42 parochial schools with 11,369 students, and a Catholic population of 123,756.
 In early 1920, Pope Pius XI appointed Auxiliary Bishop John Joseph McCort from the Archdiocese of Philadelphia as coadjutor bishop to assist Garvey.

-When Garvey died later in 1920, McCort automatically succeeded him as the next bishop of Altoona.
-McCort laid the cornerstone for the new Cathedral of the Blessed Sacrament in May 1926 but construction temporarily came to a halt in 1929 due to the stock market crash.
+When Garvey died later in 1920, McCort succeeded him.
+He laid the cornerstone for the new Cathedral of the Blessed Sacrament in May 1926, though construction temporarily came to a halt in 1929 due to the stock market crash.
 The cathedral was dedicated in September 1931.
 In 1922, McCort established Altoona Catholic High School (now Bishop Guilfoyle High School) and Johnstown Catholic High School (renamed Bishop McCort High School in 1962).